lban2049/fastapi/.aigne/doc-smith/docs/user-guide-query-parameters.md

     return item
 ```

-If you try to access `/items/foo-item` without the `needy` query parameter, FastAPI will return a clear HTTP error indicating that the parameter is missing.
+In this case, the function expects a required query parameter `needy` of type `str`.
+If you try to call the URL `http://127.0.0.1:8000/items/foo-item` without adding the `needy` parameter, FastAPI will respond with a clear HTTP error.

+A valid request would be: `http://127.0.0.1:8000/items/foo-item?needy=sooooneedy`.

+## Mixing Required, Optional, and Default Parameters

-You can also mix required, optional, and default parameters:
+You can mix required parameters, parameters with default values, and optional parameters freely.

 ```python
 from typing import Union